Easy Crockpot Hot Chocolate

 Instructions

 - Mix all the ingredients together in a 6 quart crockpot.
-Cook on low for 4-6 hours, stirring often the first hour, to make sure the chocolate incorporates and doesn't burn on the bottom.
+Cook on low for 2-3 hours, stirring often the first hour, to make sure the chocolate incorporates and doesn't burn on the bottom.
+You can leave it on warm once it's heated through, and if it's too hot to serve on low.

 Yum.
 The only problem is that I don’t have a crock pot :(